tailwindlabs/prettier-plugin-tailwindcss/README.md

 - `prettier-plugin-organize-imports`
 - `prettier-plugin-style-order`
 - `prettier-plugin-svelte`
-- `prettier-plugin-twig-melody`

 One limitation with this approach is that `prettier-plugin-tailwindcss` *must* be loaded last.

-Additionally, if you're using Prettier v2 (but not v3), auto-loading must be disabled by setting the `pluginSearchDirs` option to `false`.
-This is because auto-loading can result in plugins being loaded after `prettier-plugin-tailwindcss` which breaks our compatability.
-When using Prettier v3 this is not necessary as it no longer supports autoloading.

-For Prettier v2, list each of your Prettier plugins in the `plugins` array and set `pluginSearchDirs` to `false`:

 ```json5
 // .prettierrc
 {